 Quantitative Proteomics Lab

-The Quanitative Proteomics Lab at the Department of Medicine in the UA College of Medicine – Tucson is a metabolomics- and proteomics-based facility that applies mass spectrometry-based technologies to significant biological problems.
-Instrumentation also allows for ion mobility spectrometry (IMS) of proteins within biological tissues.
+The Quanitative Proteomics Lab at the Department of Medicine in the UA College of Medicine – Tucson is a proteomics-based facility that applies mass spectrometry-based technologies to significant biological problems.
+The mission of the proteomics lab is to provide collaborators the opportunity to take advantage of next generation mass spectrometers and software platforms to perform label-free quantitative proteomics.
 It is directed by Paul Langlais, PhD, and Natalie Barker.
-Contact us to discuss how proteomics, metabolomics and tissue imaging can be applied in your research.
+Contact us to discuss how proteomics can be applied in your research.

 Treatment, Research and Education of Adipose Tissue (TREAT) Program